prodigeris/rajonas-coding-school/exercises/basic/where-is-my-delivery.md

 Your boss is extremely pleased with your team about that calculator you've recently made.
 Using free intern labour saved him like 6 euros instead of purchasing them on Maxima.
 Success!

-You silently sit at the desk, watching 9gag memes without doing any actual work when out of nowhere, the boss storms at your desk.
+You silently sit at the desk, watching 9gag memes without doing any actual work, when out of nowhere the boss storms at your desk.

 You had been preparing yourself for this exact moment for years and quickly alt-tab into Visual Studio Code in 0.32s.